 Sustainability Management in Governance & Economic Dimension

-The Group is committed to conducting business ethically, in accordance with its Good Corporate Governance Policy, Code of Business Conduct, and risk management principles.
-This includes responsible investment in new businesses, compliance with all relevant domestic and international laws and regulations including tax obligations in all operating jurisdictions, and a firm stance against corruption and bribery.
-The Group promote transparency and traceability, encourage fair competition, and uphold social and environmental responsibility throughout the value chain.
+The Group is committed to conducting business ethically, in accordance with its good Corporate Governance Policy, Code of Business Conduct, and risk management principles.
+This includes responsible investment in new businesses, compliance with all relevant domestic and international laws and regulations including tax obligations in all operating jurisdictions, risk management and a firm stance against corruption and bribery.
+The Group promotes transparency and traceability, encourage fair competition, and uphold social and environmental responsibility throughout the value chain.
 Furthermore, the Group aims to enhance long-term value creation by innovating technologies, processes, and business models that meet the evolving needs of customers and stakeholders.
-The Group also foster collaborative partnerships with suppliers and business partners to drive sustainable growth.
+The Group also fosters collaborative partnerships with suppliers and business partners to drive sustainable growth.

 Corporate governance refers to a structured system designed to foster transparency and responsibility among the Board of Directors and management team, thereby building trust with all stakeholders.
 Its primarly objective is to enhance long-term competitiveness, create value for shareholders, and generate sustainable value.